Welcome to Preacher on the Plaza!

 I’ve been at this blogging thing since before blogging was cool (2006) and I’m glad we found each other here.

-I’m a pastor who serves churches these days through short-term interims and supply preaching and am a proud progressive Christian who believes in God’s welcome for all people.
-In September, I will begin a new post as Senior Minister of the Palisades Community Church in Washington, DC.
+I’m a pastor who currently is the Senior Minister of the Palisades Community Church in Washington, DC.
 I was ordained in the American Baptist tradition in 2006 but have been warmly welcomed in recent years by the Disciples of Christ, United Church of Christ, Presbyterian USA among other sister denominations.

 I’m an author who believes in telling vulnerable stories.
 For 8 years I struggled with miscarriage, infertility, and adoption loss for many years and wrote a memoir about it called Birthed.

 I’m a mother to one particular little girl and to other adopted kids all over the world through the foundation I started called Our Courageous Kids.

 I believe in loyalty, enduring friendships, and eating chocolate chip cookies hot out of the oven (otherwise they’re not worth the calories).